amohanonamission/AZ-104-AzureAdministrator-Study-Guide/README.md

 ## Final Thought

 **REMEMBER:** Cloud isn't about memorizing services.
-It's about understanding architecture, finding the right solutions, securing resources, automating repetitive tasks, and continually learning as the platforms evolve.
+It's about understanding architecture, making informed decisions, automating repetitive tasks, and continually learning as the platforms evolve.

 > **GOOD LUCK ON YOUR AZURE JOURNEY! ☁️**